Want to give your ELLs some wonderful speaking practice?

 Benefits of QSSSA

-- This activity requires no preparation.
+- This activity requires very little prep time.

 - Students get an opportunity to verbalize what they are learning which helps solidify target vocabulary and sentence structures.